strwise/documentation/docs/administration/service-packages.md

 Furthermore, Service Packages incorporate **Quotas** that represent the limits or allowances associated with the service.
 Quotas ensure efficient resource allocation and management, allowing you to effectively control and monitor usage within predefined limits.

+With the flexibility of our platform, you have the capability to create multiple Service Packages, each offering distinct features and quotas.
+This enables you to cater to diverse customer needs and preferences effectively.
+For instance, you may choose to provide Standard and Premium packages, each offering unique features and quotas tailored to different customer segments.

+## Service Packages

+> Service Package describe the specific goods or services you offer to your customers.

+A Service Package defines the service that a customer can subscribe and the resources that will be available.
+It can be a video streaming service, a web meeting service, or any other service that you want to offer to your customers.

 ```mermaid
 graph TB
     SP[Service Packages]